View Categories

 Enroll now for UPSC Online Coaching

-3. Simplification of Indian legal system:
+3. Simplification of Indian Legal System:

-4. Establishing a secular society:
+4. Establishing a Secular Society:

-• UCC will de-link law from religion which is a very desirable objective to achieve in a secular and socialist pattern of society.
+• UCC will separate law from religion, aligning with the objectives of a secular and socialist society.

 • Moreover, it fulfills constitutional mandates under Art.
 44 of DPSP.

-5. Gender justice:
+5. Gender Justice:

 Enroll now for UPSC Online Course